data-8/textbook/content/chapters/02/5/endnote.md

 was one of the main sources for this section's account of John Snow and his work.
 A word of warning: some of the contents of the book are stomach-churning.

-[*Poor Economics*](http://www.pooreconomics.com), the best seller by Abhijit V.
-Banerjee and Esther Duflo of MIT, is an accessible and lively account of ways to fight global poverty.
+[*Poor Economics*](http://www.pooreconomics.com), the best seller by Abhijit Banerjee and Esther Duflo of MIT, is an accessible and lively account of ways to fight global poverty.
 It includes numerous examples of RCTs, including the PROGRESA example in this section.